joeyism/linkedin_scraper/README.rst

    actions.login(driver, email, password) # if email and password isnt given, it'll prompt in terminal person = Person("https://www.linkedin.com/in/andre-iguodala-65b48ab5", driver=driver)

+**NOTE**\ : The account used to log-in should have it's language set English to make sure everything works as expected.

 User Scraping
 ^^^^^^^^^^^^^